CIT2202/user-authentication/authentication_authorisation.md

 Here are some key points about hashing functions
 * Hashing functions are 'one way' functions.
 It is practically infeasible to reverse the hash.
 * Hashing functions are deterministic.
 Every time we hash the same password we get the same result.
-* Ideally different passwords should always have different hashes.

 So if hashes can't be reversed how can we check the user's password against the database?